DJCordhose/ecmascript-2015-iojs/README.md

 sendMessage('Keep on rocking!', 'Lemmy', 'Ozzy', 'Angus');
 ```

+*Caution:*
-*Caution: Unfortunately, rest parameters do not work in combination with arrow functions in `io.js`, yet.*
+- Unfortunately, rest parameters do not work in combination with arrow functions in `io.js`, yet.

-(Note that ES6 also introduces the spread operator that also starts with `...`.
-This operator is currently not supported by iojs)
+- ES6 also introduces the spread operator that also starts with `...`.
+This operator is currently not supported by iojs

 ### Promise